How do I register with the Practice?

 I want to leave a message for my Doctor or the Nurse?

 Leave your message with the receptionists and it will be passed on to the Doctor/Nurse.
-Depending on your request the Doctor or the receptionists will return your call.
+Depending on your request the Doctor or the receptionists may return your call.

-How do I arrange an appointment to see the Nurse?
+How do I arrange an appointment to see the Nurse/HCA?

-You can do this either by phoning the appointment line on 0131 339 6670 or in person at the reception desk you can pre-book a Nurses appointment up to four weeks in advance if you wish.
+You can do this either by phoning the appointment line on 0131 339 6670 or in person at the reception desk you can pre-book a Nurses/HCA appointments up to four weeks in advance from 7:30AM.

 What can the nurse see me for?